dtharvey/PowerTransmittanceAbsorbance/README.md

 # PowerTransmittanceAbsorbance

-A multi-page application in a more active-learning format that explores the relationship between the source's power, the solution's transmittance and absorbance, and Beer's law.
+In this module, students explore the relationship between power, transmittance, and absorbance, ultimately deriving for themselves Beer's law (A = abC).

-To run locally, install the package Shiny (if not already installed), and enter the following two lines into the console:
+To run locally, install the packages shiny and shinythemes (if not already installed), and enter the following two lines into the console:

 library(shiny)